mschnitzer/workshop-obs-ci/README.md

       * The root directory needs to be a .tar.gz file (``tar -zcvf tar-archive-name.tar.gz source-folder-name``)
       * Temporarely store them in in the ``/tmp`` directory and import them automatically
       * [Answer](https://github.com/mschnitzer/workshop-obs-ci/tree/exercise-12)

+13. Bonus Question: Download and run your appliance with QEMU / VirtualBox and test if everything works as expected